CopernicaMarketingSoftware/mod-proxy-protocol/README.md

-# Apache Proxy Protocol Module
+# Apache Proxy Protocol Module (Copernica Fork)

+**This fork is here so that we still have access to the sources if the upstream is ever removed**

 This is an [Apache](http://httpd.apache.org/) module that implements the server side of HAProxy's